 - We make it trivial to delete a user's data if requested to do so

-What plugins are available?
+What apps are available?